Nekroze/drydock/docs/usage.rst

 .. note::

-    Setting up a DryDock master container is entirely optional.
+    Setting up a **DryDock** master container is entirely optional.

 .. warning::

-    The resulting master container runs in ``-privileged`` mode and retains all security concerns of such a docker container.
+    The resulting master container runs in ``-privileged`` mode and retains all security concerns of such a `Docker`_ container.

 Prepare
 -------

-This command will setup a few docker containers, generate an ssl certificate, and must be run before running ``construct`` on a specification.
+This command will setup a few `Docker`_ containers, generate an ssl certificate, and must be run before running ``construct`` on a specification.

 The following containers will be setup and run: